What is an emergency caesarean?

 - Category 4 — the operation will take place at a time that suits the woman and the caesarean section team.

-Most emergency caesareans are Category 2 and mostly are done about an hour after the decision is made.
+Most emergency caesarean births are Category 2 and are mostly done about an hour after the decision is made.
 Life threatening Category 1 caesareans aim to be done within 30 minutes.

 Learn more here about the development and quality assurance of healthdirect content.